-A "glitch" filter is on the SCL and SDA pins when the pin is an input.
-This filter operates in both the 100 kHz and 400 kHz modes.
-In the 100 kHz mode, when these pins are an output, there is a slew rate control of the pin that is independent of device frequency.
+Two pins are used to transfer data.
+They are the SCL pin (clock) and the SDA pin (data).
+The MSSP module functions are enabled by setting SSP Enable bit SSPEN (SSPCON<5>).
+The SCL and SDA pins are "glitch" filtered when operating as inputs.
+This filter functions in both the 100 kHz and 400 kHz modes.
+When these pins operate as outputs in the 100 kHz mode, there is a slew rate control of the pin that is independent of device frequency.